ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

     * It should be around 0.88
 * Which algorithm gives the best accuracy?
 * See what happens when you run the code again (TYPE ```run SKL.py``` and hit ENTER)
     * Got different accuracy values?
-This is because we are training and testing on different data everytime we enter the function (test_size=0.33)
+This is because we are training and testing on different data every time we run the code(test_size=0.33)
 * The knn algorithm is clearly superior for this example (when it comes to accuracy) with an average accuracy of around 0.88, compared to linear_SCV which gives an average accuracy of 0.68.

 # Scikit Learn: Interpreting our results (Optional)
 Is an accuracy value of 0.88 good?
 This is an overall accuracy value so it might not tell us the complete story.
 Since we have 16 categories we could get an accuracy value for one type of crop to be 1.0, while another type of crop at 0.5.

-Normally we would check our model against new data, but unfortunatly we do not have any.
+Normally we would check our model against new data, but unfortunately we do not have any.
 So the next best thing is to check it against the test_data that we got from splitting.

-Copy and paste the following code into the interpretor or put it in the file (then rerun the file).
+Copy and paste the following code into iPython or put it in the file (then rerun the file).
 ```python
 """Visualization of results"""
 import seaborn as sn